andrewdaly124/nik/gitTutorial/2_commonCommands/summary/README.md

 1. `git add .`
     - Optional but recommended: `git status` to ensure changes
-2. `git commit -m "A very informative message to help your fellow developers unstand your mind"`
+2. `git commit -m "A very informative message to help your fellow developers understand your mind"`
 3. `git push`

 ### Pulling changes